OpenSecuritySummit/oss2018/content/participant/Photobox/fernanda-almeida.md

 regonline       :
 pre-summit      :
 status          : add details
+sessions        :
+  - European GDPR variations
-sessions        : European GDPR variations, Getting more women in Cyber-security notes :
+  - Getting more women in Cyber-security notes :
 # add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions